erbridge/supernova.pet/README.md

 3. Press "commit"
 4. Publish the branch to GitHub

-### Create a pull request
+### 6. Create a pull request

 In GitHub Desktop press "Preview pull request" and follow the steps until you have created a pull request on the GitHub website.

-### Preview and review your changes
+### 7. Preview and review your changes

 After a few minutes, Render will comment on your pull request on the GitHub website with instructions on how to preview your changes before making them live.

-If you need to make changes, you can commit to same branch, publish the new changes, and Render will rebuild the page.
+If you need to make changes, repeat steps 4 and 5 and Render will rebuild the page.

-### Merge the pull request
+### 8. Merge the pull request

 If everything looks good in the preview, merge the pull request on the GitHub website.

-### Check your changes
+### 9. Check your changes

 After a few minutes, your changes should be merged and live.